- Coronavirus disease 2019 or COVID-19 is a new respiratory virus first identified in Wuhan, Hubei Province, China.

 Maricopa County daily counts may vary slightly from state reporting due to differences in data reporting download times.
-Maricopa County reports daily data for confirmed COVID-19 cases (people with positive PCR or antigen tests), and the state is also including probable cases.
+Maricopa County reports daily data for confirmed and probable cases of COVID-19 (people with positive PCR or antigen tests).

 County public health investigators are responsible for following up on cases reported to public health to collect additional data such as symptoms, severity of illness (i.e., whether they were hospitalized), demographic information, and possible exposures to others.

 Every person who has COVID-19 listed on their death certificate as a cause of death is counted.
 In order to capture most of the deaths associated with COVID-19, those who die within 60 days of a positive PCR test for COVID-19 also are initially considered a COVID-associated death.
 Then, epidemiologists regularly review and exclude those deaths due to injury or poisoning (which would include car accidents, gunshots and overdoses) where it’s clear COVID-19 is not the primary cause.
 This data review process is an important part of making sure we are not overcounting deaths.

 Public Health will continue to revise death counts (as shown on our public dashboard reporting system) as this process is repeated over the course of the pandemic.
 It’s important to emphasize we will not have a final count of deaths caused by and associated with COVID-19 until after the pandemic.